+All homework assignments are due according to assignment listings on your course shell.
 All assignments are subject to change at any time.
 Late homework will not be accepted.
 Neatness counts!!
 Spelling, grammar, punctuation, and complete sentences are important.
 Assignments that cannot be read will not be graded.
 All assignments must be typed.
 There will be weekly production assignments.
 Not all assignments will be graded.
 You will have one week to hand in an assignment.
 (There may occasionally be multi-week assignments.) (typed, double-spaced, 12 pt. font either Arial or Times New Roman and saved in an .rtf file format)

-Submission of Assignments should be in the following order:
+Submission of Assignments should be in the following manner: